-When your doctor evaluates your eyes for a refractive surgery, that is, surgery for vision correction or to eliminate glasses, an important factor to consider is your corneal thickness.
+When your doctor evaluates your eyes for refractive surgery, an important factor to consider is your corneal thickness.
 Most doctors will take into account your age, degree of refractive error and the presence of a disease called keratoconus in your eye.
-He or she will then calculate the corneal thickness that remains after performing LASIK on your eyes to determine eligibility.
+He or she will then calculate the corneal thickness that remains after performing LASIK on your eyes to determine the eligibility.

 Studies have found no increased risk for patients with a corneal thickness of 485 µm who had LASIK or Sub Bowman Keratomilieusis, SBK.
-Surface ablation is often talked of as a treatment option, in thin corneas, since it does not require a corneal flap, or raises a flap which includes onlt the epithelium and not the stroma, and is consequently thinner.
-This does mean that a residual corneal bed may be thicker than after a conventional LASIK, but many experts believe that the cornea is just as strong after SBK as it is after surface ablation.
+Surface ablation is often talked of as a treatment option, in thin corneas, since it does not require a corneal flap, or raises a flap which includes only the epithelium and not the stroma, and is consequently thinner.
+It means that a residual corneal bed may be thicker than after a conventional LASIK, but many experts believe that the cornea is just as strong after SBK as it is after surface ablation.

 To understand the difference, one must know what happens during LASIK and Surface Ablations.
-Both the procedures correct the refractive power of the eye by modulating the shape of the cornea, which is the dome shaped transparent part of the eye, responsible for focusing light on the retina, its light sensitive portion.
+Both the procedures correct the refractive power of the eye by modulating the shape of the cornea responsible for focusing light on the retina, its light-sensitive portion.

 Differences between LASIK and Surface Ablations

-LASIK: During LASIK, a thin flap of cornea is raised, using either a mechanical keratome (conventional LASIK) or using the laser itself (bladeless or blade free or all laser LASIK).
-Ths flap is constituted by the epithelium of the cornea, and part of the stroma.
-After this, the laser, which is controlled by a powerful computerized algorithm, shapes the surface of the cornea by ablating its stroma (component tissue) so that the refractive power of the eye is corrected, and you do not need glasses for perfect vision.
+During LASIK, a thin flap of cornea is raised, using either a mechanical keratome (conventional LASIK) or using the laser itself (bladeless or blade free or all laser LASIK).
+This flap is constituted by the epithelium of the cornea, and part of the stroma.
+After this, the laser, which is controlled by a powerful computerized algorithm, shapes the surface of the cornea by ablating its stroma (component tissue) so that the refractive power of the eye is corrected, and one doesn’t need glasses for perfect vision.

-Surface Ablation: During Photorefractive Keratotomy, PRK, the surgeon will REMOVE the top most layer of the cornea, called the epithelium, using alcohol solution, to expose the stroma.
-The ophthalmologist then reshapes your cornea using a laser to ensure spectacle free vision.
+During Photorefractive Keratotomy, PRK, the surgeon will remove the topmost layer of the cornea, called the epithelium, using alcohol solution, to expose the stroma.
+The ophthalmologist then reshapes your cornea using a laser to ensure spectacle-free vision.
 There is no flap raised, and only the epithelium is removed, which grows back over three to four days.
 After the procedure, the surgeon inserts a bandage contact lens to protect the cornea till the epithelial layer grows back.
-The thick contact lens also helps decrease the discomfort during this time, which has been variably described from being mild to moderate, along with the sensation of having “something”, or a foreign body, in the eye.
+The thick contact lens also helps decrease the discomfort during this time, which has been variably described from being mild to moderate, along with the sensation of having “something,” or a foreign body, in the eye.

 - Discomfort for the first two or three days following treatment, till the epithelium grows back.